Rep. Marjorie Taylor Greene Purchases Shares of The Goldman Sachs Group, Inc. (NYSE:GS)

 The Goldman Sachs Group Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Monday, September 29th.
-Stockholders of record on Friday, August 29th were given a dividend of $4.00 per share.
+The firm also recently declared a quarterly dividend, which was paid on Monday, September 29th.
+Investors of record on Friday, August 29th were issued a dividend of $4.00 per share.
+The ex-dividend date was Friday, August 29th.
 This is an increase from The Goldman Sachs Group’s previous quarterly dividend of $3.00.
-The ex-dividend date was Friday, August 29th.
-This represents a $16.00 annualized dividend and a dividend yield of 2.0%.
-The Goldman Sachs Group’s dividend payout ratio (DPR) is presently 35.26%.
+This represents a $16.00 dividend on an annualized basis and a yield of 2.0%.
+The Goldman Sachs Group’s dividend payout ratio is 35.26%.

-Several brokerages recently issued reports on GS.
-Hsbc Global Res downgraded shares of The Goldman Sachs Group from a “hold” rating to a “moderate sell” rating in a report on Tuesday, July 8th.
-Evercore ISI set a $715.00 price target on shares of The Goldman Sachs Group and gave the company an “outperform” rating in a report on Thursday, July 10th.
-JMP Securities reissued a “market perform” rating and set a $600.00 price target on shares of The Goldman Sachs Group in a report on Monday, July 14th.
-Wells Fargo & Company raised their price objective on shares of The Goldman Sachs Group from $785.00 to $855.00 and gave the company an “overweight” rating in a research report on Tuesday, September 16th.
-Finally, Citizens Jmp restated a “market perform” rating on shares of The Goldman Sachs Group in a research report on Monday, July 14th.
-Five analysts have rated the stock with a Buy rating, eleven have assigned a Hold rating and one has issued a Sell rating to the company’s stock.
-Based on data from MarketBeat, The Goldman Sachs Group presently has an average rating of “Hold” and an average target price of $674.93.
+Several equities analysts have recently weighed in on the stock.
+Wall Street Zen raised shares of The Goldman Sachs Group from a “sell” rating to a “hold” rating in a research report on Saturday, July 12th.
+Wells Fargo & Company increased their price target on shares of The Goldman Sachs Group from $785.00 to $855.00 and gave the company an “overweight” rating in a report on Tuesday, September 16th.
+Zacks Research cut The Goldman Sachs Group from a “strong-buy” rating to a “hold” rating in a report on Tuesday, September 16th.
+Hsbc Global Res downgraded The Goldman Sachs Group from a “hold” rating to a “moderate sell” rating in a research report on Tuesday, July 8th.
+Finally, Citigroup lifted their price target on The Goldman Sachs Group from $550.00 to $700.00 and gave the stock a “neutral” rating in a report on Monday, July 21st.
+Five investment analysts have rated the stock with a Buy rating, twelve have given a Hold rating and one has issued a Sell rating to the stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $682.60.

-In other The Goldman Sachs Group news, CEO David M. Solomon sold 6,608 shares of the company’s stock in a transaction on Wednesday, July 23rd.
-The shares were sold at an average price of $712.31, for a total transaction of $4,706,944.48.
-Following the sale, the chief executive officer directly owned 126,176 shares of the company’s stock, valued at approximately $89,876,426.56.
-This represents a 4.98% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CFO Denis P. Coleman sold 7,463 shares of the company’s stock in a transaction on Friday, July 25th.
-The stock was sold at an average price of $724.40, for a total transaction of $5,406,197.20.
-Following the sale, the chief financial officer directly owned 18,594 shares in the company, valued at $13,469,493.60.
-This trade represents a 28.64% decrease in their ownership of the stock.
+In other The Goldman Sachs Group news, CEO David M. Solomon sold 6,608 shares of the firm’s stock in a transaction dated Wednesday, July 23rd.
+The stock was sold at an average price of $712.31, for a total transaction of $4,706,944.48.
+Following the sale, the chief executive officer owned 126,176 shares in the company, valued at $89,876,426.56.
+This trade represents a 4.98% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, EVP John F.W.
+Rogers sold 6,008 shares of the firm’s stock in a transaction dated Wednesday, July 23rd.
+The shares were sold at an average price of $717.39, for a total value of $4,310,079.12.
+Following the transaction, the executive vice president directly owned 65,761 shares in the company, valued at $47,176,283.79.
+This trade represents a 8.37% decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 38,323 shares of company stock valued at $28,111,828.
-0.55% of the stock is owned by insiders.
+Insiders sold a total of 38,323 shares of company stock valued at $28,111,828 over the last quarter.
+Corporate insiders own 0.55% of the company’s stock.

 About Representative Greene